Hitenawasthi/Nirogya-SIH25/README.md

 ---

-**Good luck with your hackathon presentation! 🚀**

-*Remember: This project demonstrates not just technical skills, but also the potential to make a real difference in public health accessibility.*
+*This project demonstrates not just technical skills, but also the potential to make a real difference in public health accessibility.*